Back of House to Back to School: Judice Finishes Bachelor's Through Comeback Scholar Program

 Written byHope Aucoin

-"General studies was the best use of the classes that I had taken and gave me the freedom to take classes that had to do with the career route I was taking.
+"General studies was the best use of the classes I had taken.
+It gave me the freedom to take classes that relate to the career route I was on.
 The ability to do everything fully online was huge for me.
 I wouldn't have been able to finish if it weren't for that opportunity.”

 JoElle Griffin Judice